 The distribution mechanism has changed.
 Now, no-load funds are a powerful force in the industry, accounting for some 40% of equity fund assets.
 And for load funds, the traditional front-end sales charge has been largely supplanted by a host of "alphabet" shares, usually with no front-end commission.
 Rather, the sales charge is paid in annual installments of 1% a year or so, usually aggregating about 6%.
-Since this "distribution fee" is included in the fund's expense ratio, there are significant conceptual differences in comparing today's fund expense ratios with those of a half-century earlier.
+When this "distribution fee" is included in the fund's expense ratio, there are significant conceptual differences in comparing today's fund expense ratios with those of a half-century earlier.

-The fund industry reports that the costs of fund ownership have steadily declined, but it is difficult to take that allegation seriously.
-The decline, if such it be, arises from investors increasingly choosing no-load funds and low cost funds, not from substantial management fee reductions.
-Stripped of statistical legerdemain, recent industry data show that direct all-in equity fund expenses amount to 1.46% of assets, not far from the crude unweighted 1.65% expense ratio reported for the average equity fund.
+The fund industry reports that the costs of fund ownership have steadily declined, but it is difficult to take that allegation seriously when total fund operating expenses have, as stated earlier, risen more than 3,000-fold (!) since 1950.
+While the ratio of fund expenses to fund assets may be lower, such a decline arises only because investors are increasingly choosing no-load funds and low cost funds, not because of substantial management fee reductions.
+Stripped of statistical legerdemain, recent industry data show that direct all-in equity fund expenses amount to 1.46% of assets, not far from the crude unweighted 1.66% expense ratio reported for the average equity fund.

-But even accepting the industry data at face value, the cost of mutual fund ownership is vastly understated.
+The industry data on what it calls "the cost of mutual fund ownership" is shockingly understated.
 Why?
-Because management fees, operating expenses and sales charges constitute only a fraction of fund costs.
-Portfolio transaction costs-an inseparable part of owning most funds-are ignored.
-Out-of-pocket costs paid by fund investors are ignored.
-Fees paid to financial advisers to select funds (partly replacing those front-end loads) are ignored.
+Because it omits one of the largest costs of fund ownership.
+Portfolio transaction costs-an inseparable part of owning most funds-are ignored, yet they add something like 0.8% per year to that 1.66% expense ratio, bringing the cost to 2.4%.
+Out-of-pocket costs paid by fund investors are also ignored.
+Fees paid to financial advisers to select funds (partly replacing those front-end loads) are also ignored.
 Opportunity cost-the long-term shortfall in the returns engendered by the cash reserves that nearly all equity funds maintain-is ignored.
 Put them all together and it's fair to estimate that the all-in annual costs of mutual fund ownership now runs in the range of $2\frac{1}{2}$ % to 3% of assets.